jnomad21/Portfolio/README.md

 Contacts has linked HTML's which will pop open my LinkedIn and GitHubs pages in new windows.
 Upon clicking "Email/Phone", a hidden Div will appear (JavaScript) with that information.

 PROJECTS:
-I have 3 projects that will appear in new windows upong clicking them in the Projects sub-menu.
+I have 4 projects that will appear in new windows upong clicking them in the Projects sub-menu.

+NFL HangMan: Traditional Hangman game with NFL teams built out with Javascript

 Countdown Clock: I built an application that will tell you how many days are left to a target date.
 This application is built out of Javascript.